Slick9000/docker-on-termux/README.md

 ## why use [qemu](https://www.qemu.org)/a virtual linux environment on [termux](https://github.com/termux/termux-app)?

-- in my use case, i use [qemu](https://www.qemu.org) to run [docker](https://www.docker.com), which usually cannot run natively on [termux](https://github.com/termux/termux-app) due to limitations in the android kernel.
+- in my use case, i use [qemu](https://www.qemu.org) to run [docker](https://www.docker.com), which usually cannot run natively on [termux](https://github.com/termux/termux-app) due to limitations in the android kernel. this also means that you can run x86 programs on arm64 devices!

 - it also allows me to run programs which typically require a rooted device without having to root my phone (i prefer not to root my android device).